s-esposito/vipe/README.md

 ## License

 This project will download and install additional third-party **models and softwares**.
 Note that these models or softwares are not distributed by NVIDIA.
 Review the license terms of these models and projects before use.
-This source code is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).
+This source code, **except for the Unik3D part (which is under the BY-NC-SA 4.0 license)** , is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).